Law of Equity

 The following were found not to be suitable for a GLO:

-Despite the GLO regime being introduced over 20 years ago, only 109 GLOs have been authorised by the court, out of which just 31 were granted in the last ten years.
+Despite the GLO regime being introduced over 20 years ago, only 110 GLOs have been authorised by the court, of which, just 32 were granted between 2012 and 2022.

 Section 47B(6) of CA98 states that claims are eligible for inclusion in collective proceedings “only if the Tribunal considers that they raise the same, similar or related issues of fact or law and are suitable to be brought in collective proceedings”.